Dental implants are metal posts (normally made of titanium) surgically placed into the jawbone, on which replacement teeth are mounted

-When a dental procedure is performed, the skill, care and methods of the Dentist is very important.
-If standards are not maintained and performed by the Dentist it can lead to unnecessary pain and suffering.
+The skill, care, and method used by a Dentist are paramount to the success of a procedure.
+If standards are not maintained by the Dentist, this can lead to unnecessary pain and suffering.
 There is also a high possibility that the desired aesthetic look may not be achieved.
-It could also cost you lots of money to repair or remedy a problem.
+Such outcomes could also cost you lots of money to remedy.

-The most commons complications which seem to occur arising from this type of procedure are:
+The most common complications arising from this type of procedure are:

-There are inherent risks to undergoing all dental procedures, the risks should be fully explained to you by the dental professional prior to any dental procedure going ahead.
-If the Dentist has failed to explain these risks they may be negligent.
+There are inherent risks to undergoing all dental procedures, but the risks should be fully explained to you by the dental professional prior to any procedure going ahead.
+If the Dentist has failed to explain these risks, they may be negligent.

-If you consider that you have been let down, suffered injury and emotional distress as a result of a failed and negligent dental implant procedure, you may have a claim for compensation and other losses.
+If you consider that you have been let down, suffered injury, and emotional distress as a result of a failed and negligent extraction procedure, you may have a claim for compensation and other losses.